PRENATAL BONDING (BINDUNGSANALYSE BY RAFFAI)*

 EFFECTS ON THE BABY

 Babies who are communicated with Prenatal Bonding (BA) feel themselves to be seen and heard at a deep level.
 This makes them feel respected as they are and for their unique personality and situation.
-The existence of a kind of personality even during the pregnancy has not yet been taken in account until Alessandra Piontelli's research on twins in utero by Ultrasound assessment in 1996.
-The very special communication between the mother and the unborn baby by the Prenatal Bonding (BA) facilitation creates a situation of a "safe container" and in addition, the reflections of the baby’s feelings and perceptions by the mother allows for the fetus to expand and express itself, so a profound self-esteem can grow.
+The existence of a kind of personality even during the pregnancy has not yet been taken in account until Alessandra Piontelli's research on twins in utero by ultrasound assessment (Piontelli 1992).
+The very special communication between the mother and the unborn baby by the Prenatal Bonding (BA) facilitation creates a situation of a "safe container"(White 2013) and in addition, the reflections of the baby's feelings and perceptions by the mother allows for the fetus to expand and express itself, so a profound self-esteem can grow.
 The development of the brain is intensely stimulated and the interest and trust of the baby in the outside world are empowered.

-THE IMPORTANCE OF THE FATHER
+THE IMPORTANCE OF FATHER AND SIBLINGS

 12 COMMON RESULTS OF PRENATAL BONDING (BA)